 Material Analysis

 There were 502 (357 Steller, 145 California) sightings of entanglements with photos of a quality sufficient for analysis.
 For Steller sea lions, active entanglements comprised 77.9% of all entanglements and of those only 55.4% (n = 154) were identifiable.
 The majority of identifiable entanglements were caused by packing bands (67.5%) and salmon flashers (13.6%).
 Other materials comprised less than 10% of identifiable entanglements: rubber bands (7.8%), monofilament line (6.5%), netting (1.9%), hook and line (1.9%), and rope (0.6%).
 For California sea lions, 80.0% of all entanglements were active, and 41.4% of active entanglements were identifiable.
 Packing bands made up the majority of entanglements (70.8%), followed by monofilament line (12.5%), rope (10.4%), and salmon flashers (6.3%).
 For both species salmon flashers were only observed in the months of June – September coinciding with the local recreational and commercial ocean salmon troll fishery (Fig 4).
-In all cases where the entangling material could not be identified or was no longer present the entanglement scar or wound was located on the neck, indicating that those entanglements were caused by an encircling material, such as a packing band, rubber band, monofilament line, or netting.
+In all cases where the entangling material could not be identified or was no longer present the entanglement scar or wound was located on the neck, indicating that those entanglements were caused by an encircling material, such as a packing band, rubber band, monofilament line, rope, or netting.

 Sex and Age

 For Steller sea lions both the sex and age could be identified for 74.5% of entanglements, and either the sex or the age could be identified for an additional 19.9% for the 357 Steller sea lions analyzed.
 The age composition of entangled Steller sea lions was 77% adults (32.4% male, 63.3% female), 17.1% juveniles, 5.9% unknown age, and no pups.
 For the most part, entangling materials were evenly distributed among sex and age classes, but 16.4% of entangled juveniles exhibited a flasher and 11.5% exhibited rubber bands, higher percentages than any other sex or age class grouping (Fig 5).
 The sex and age could be identified for 98.6% (n = 143) of entangled California sea lions, 142 of which were adult males, with one juvenile male.
-The single juvenile male was entangled in a packing band, and the remaining adult males exhibited entanglements in the same proportions as what was seen for California sea lions overall in the survey area.
+The single juvenile male was entangled in a packing band.

-Fig 5: The proportion of entanglements caused by each material type for Steller sea lion juveniles, adult females, and adult males in northern Washington, 2010-2018.
+Fig 5: The proportion of entanglements caused by each material type for Steller sea lion juveniles (both sexes), adult females, and adult males in northern Washington, 2010-2018.

 Packing Band Analysis